eadf/boostvoronoi.rs/README.md

 // Only unique Points will be used, let p = vec![Point{x:9_i32, y:10}];
-// Lines should never intersect with other lines.
-// The only line-points that can intersect are the endpoints. let s = vec![Line::new(Point{x:10_i32, y:11}, Point{x:12, y:13})];
+// Lines may only intersect at the endpoints. let s = vec![Line::new(Point{x:10_i32, y:11}, Point{x:12, y:13})];
 let mut vb = Builder::<I1, F1>::new();